arduosoft/RawCMS/docs/Deploy.md

 ## Manual deployment

 If you want you can use the zip packages and deploy them directly.
 This practice is niether recommended nor supported.
-The two applications can be deployed as following:
+The applications can be deployed as following:

-- **UI** is a static html web site, can be serverd by nginx or all other web server.
-All the url must point to index.html with a rewrite rule.
-You can use the nginx condiguration of our [nginx container as refernence ](https://github.com/arduosoft/RawCMS/blob/master/docker/config/ui/nginx.conf)
+- **IIS** configure IIS web side and use zip package content as resource.
+Change appsetting.json for configure application
-- **API** is a regular aspnet core application, and can be run using command 'dotnet RawCMS.dll'.
-IIS should work as well.
-It is tested on frmework 2.2 and 2.1
+- **Kesterl** run 'dotnet RaWCms.dll' from unziped package